 Deployment and the MREIDL Loan

 The purpose of this loan is to provide for the business's necessary expenses that cannot be provided for because the essential employee is not present in the business.
 The purpose of this loan is not to replace lost profits.
-The purpose is just to pay obligations and replace working capital so the business can survive.
+The purpose is to cover financial obligations and replace working capital so the business can survive.

-The interest rate on the MREIDL loan is 4 percent.
+The interest rate on the MREIDL loan is 4%.
 The maximum term of the loan is 30 years, though that depends on individual circumstances as does the amount of the loan.
-The MREIDL loan usually has a maximum amount of $2 million, but exceptions may apply depending on the amount of economic injury to the business due to the call-up of the "essential employee."
+The MREIDL loan usually has a maximum amount of $2 million, but exceptions may apply depending on the amount of economic injury to the business due to the active-duty call-up of the essential employee.